fusion5/xp-asm/README.md

 - Try to make Encodable f :: * -> * and with "f address"
   OK this works well, and also Atom required the same refactoring

-2024-06-06
+2024-06-14

+- Merge SolvedReference and Reference
+    OK

 *** Activity stack

-- Merge SolvedReference and Reference
 - sizeIA and sizeRVA should be in Encodable
 - Add alignment feature, AAlignIA, AAlignVA
 - Refactor tests